eemmeelliiee/eemmeelliiee/README.md

 ### What I 💜

-- Programming in general (but mostly Java and Lua) ☕️
+- Programming in general (but mostly Java and Python) ☕️
 - Teaching programming to others 👩‍🏫
 - I also like photography and music! 📷

 ### I am currently working on...

-- Some projects with JavaFX!
+- Advent of Code!
+- and some other projects...

 <!--
 **eemmeelliiee/eemmeelliiee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.